Tiny Homes: Trailers vs. Foundations

 Key Takeaway: Having a tiny house on a trailer gives you the ability to go wherever you want, whenever you want.

 Pro: Avoiding Threats From Mother Nature

 One of the significant advantages a tiny house on a trailer is the ability to escape an area easily during flooding, a hurricane, a forest fire, or another natural disaster.
 Whether you live near in a flood zone or in a fire-prone area, tiny houses on trailers give you the option to flee an area to avoid disaster quickly.

 Key Takeaway: With a tiny house on a trailer, you can relocate to a safer location when a natural disaster threatens.

 Pro: Relocating from Rented Land

-If your tiny house on wheels is parked on rented land, there’s always the potential threat of having to relocate, whether the landowner decides to sell the land or use it for something else.
+If you park your tiny house on rented land, you face the risk of having to relocate when the landowner decides to sell the land or use it for something else.
 By having a tiny home on a trailer, you can relocate to somewhere else if, by chance, you were forced to move.

 Key Takeaway: If your landowner demands that you vacate the land your tiny home on a trailer is on, you can easily relocate without having to sacrifice your home.